Sites of Importance for Nature Conservation

-In 2013, The London Wildlife Trust (LWT) was commissioned by the London Borough of Bexley to undertake a review of the Sites of Importance for Nature Conservation (SINC) within the borough.
-They also surveyed potential new SINC sites and proposed fourteen strategic wildlife corridors in the borough.
-A consultation was held on the review in early 2014 from which comments received will feed into the final report.
+In 2013, the London Wildlife Trust (LWT) was commissioned by the Council to undertake a review of the Sites of Importance for Nature Conservation (SINC) within the borough.
+They also surveyed potential new SINC sites and proposed 14 strategic wildlife corridors in the borough.
+A consultation was held on the review in early 2014, following which, further survey work was carried out in relation to the SINC site at Erith Quarry.
+Additional consultation took place on this survey work in late 2014.
+The comments received will feed into the final SINC review.

 This site uses PDF Adobe Acrobat file for its publications.
 The viewer that is needed to display pdf documents is free and may be downloaded from the Adobe website http://get.adobe.com/uk/reader/

-- Strategic Planning and Growth Full details for Strategic Planning and Growth
+- Strategic Planning and Growth Full Contact Details